mitra42/webForth/DESIGN.md

 * at some point in the compilation process the interpreter switches so it is itself running in FORTH.

 ### Memory Handling
-The memory map follows the eForth model as defined on page 27 of eForth, Note this doesn't quite match the supplied code on page 26!
+The memory map almost follows the eForth model as defined on page 27 of eForth, Note that page 27 doesn't quite match the supplied code on page 26!
 The code that defines these is well commented inline.
+Also there is some separation done to allow the lower parts (User Save; Code Dictionary; Name dictionary) to be Rom-able.

 #### Memory map to Javascript
 The primary memory, is a large area of (at least conceptually) contiguous memory.
+This area is conceptually split into a Rommable portion, and a Ram portion.

 There are two choices as to how that is used.
 Whatever the choices, Forth addresses are always in Bytes.